Settings

 So the cops keep all phones plugged in and unlocked at all times to prevent them from re-locking?

-• avidiax a year ago
+• avidiax 2 years ago

 If they can't keep them unlocked, they at least don't want them to reboot, since that puts the phone in a less exploitable state.